uphex/uphex-rfcs/000-data-streams.md

 a stream, a new association between a user and a stream is created.

-Similarly, each new data source is saved to the database and associated with a user when added.
+Similarly, each new data source is saved to the database and associated with a user when "added".

 ### Stream-Source Dependency

 Consider whether streams should depende on their bottom level data sources.
 This would ensure a stream can actually be fetched without computing the stream pipeline.
-An array column with the data source ids is used.
+An array column with the data source ids can be used used.

 ### Model Migration

-Channels and metrics will essentially be merged into data sources.
-Metrics will be moved to code under lib/provider.
+Channels and metrics are essentially merged into data sources.
+Metrics are moved to code under lib/provider.
 Data sources become associated with a user and an access token.

 Table user_channels become user_data_streams.